pingcap/blog/making-htap-database-reality-what-i-learned-from-pingcap-vldb-paper.md

 ![HTAP database](media/making-htap-database-reality-what-i-learned-from-pingcap-vldb-paper.jpg)

 Recently, [VLDB 2020](https://vldb2020.org/) published [PingCAP](https://pingcap.com/)'s paper, [TiDB: A Raft-based HTAP Database](https://pingcap.com/blog/vldb-2020-tidb-a-raft-based-htap-database).
-This is the first paper in the industry to describe the implementation of a distributed [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) database.
+This is the first paper in the industry to describe the implementation of a distributed Raft-based [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) database.
 As a DBA who benefits greatly from [TiDB](https://docs.pingcap.com/tidb/stable/overview), an open-source, distributed SQL database, I'm happy that VLDB recognized TiDB, and I'm inspired by the PingCAP engineering team's novel ideas.

 PingCAP's paper is not the typical theoretical research paper, proposing an idea that may never be implemented.
 Instead, it proves, clearly and pragmatically, that a distributed HTAP database is achievable.
 Database researchers can use this information to head more confidently in the right direction.